MintyMods/MintySensorServer/README.md

   * <b>HWiNFO64</b> is required to be installed and running with the sensor window minimised or open.
   * <b>JAVA 1.8+ JDK</b> is required to be installed.
 Only a JRE is required for running MintySS but a JDK is required for building from source code.<br/>
-  * <b>MAVEN</b> is required for testing, dependency management & building (Note: a Maven wrapper is included so you do not have to install Maven).
   * <b>Optional : </b>An Java IDE of choice for source code modification/GIT/Maven integration.<br/>

 See [Prerequisites.md](doc/PREREQUISITES.md) for more information on installing and testing these pre-requisites.